Bishop of Sodor and Man: Tables

-List of known Bishops of Mann
+List of known Bishops of Man

-List of Bishops of Mann and the Isles
+List of Bishops of Man and the Isles

-The bishops of Mann and the Isles (Manniae et Insularum) were also styled bishops of Sodor (Old Norse: Suðreyjar; Sodoren; meaning Southern Isles, which comprised the Hebrides, the islands of the Firth of Clyde and the Isle of Man).
+The bishops of Man and the Isles (Manniae et Insularum) were also styled bishops of Sodor (Old Norse: Suðreyjar; Sodoren; meaning Southern Isles, which comprised the Hebrides, the islands of the Firth of Clyde and the Isle of Man).

 List of Bishops of Sodor and Man

 Assistant bishops

-In contrast with mainland dioceses, the Manx diocese seldom (if ever) has assistant bishops, whether full- or part-time, stipendiary or retired.
+In contrast with mainland dioceses, the Manx diocese did not formerly have assistant bishops, whether full- or part-time, stipendiary or retired.
+In recent years assistant bishops have been appointed ad hoc to exercise delegated functions in relation to clergy discipline, or in the absence of the diocesan bishop on leave.
+The Rt Rev Mark Davies, suffragan bishop of Middleton in the diocese of Manchester, was appointed assistant bishop of Sodor and Man on 13 May 2025.
+The diocese has never had a suffragan bishop.

 In fiction

 The Bishop of Sodor and Man is mentioned in the song "If you Want a Receipt for that Popular Mystery" sung by Colonel Calverley in the operetta Patience (1881) by Gilbert and Sullivan.
 The song lists the elements of a Heavy Dragoon, including "Style of the Bishop of Sodor and Man".
-The reference is to Rowley Hill (Bishop 1877-1887).
+The reference is to Rowley Hill (Bishop 1877–1887).

-The fictional Island of Sodor, home to Thomas the Tank Engine, is named after the diocese.
+The Island of Sodor, the main setting of The Railway Series and Thomas & Friends, is named after, and part of, the diocese.
 In addition, the Sudrian Locale known popularly as Rolf's Castle is named after Roolwer.